+Impairment expense

-Impairment expense.
-Our unamortized cost of evaluated oil and natural gas properties being depleted exceeded the full cost ceiling as of March 31, 2016, and, as a result, we recorded a full cost ceiling impairment of \$161.1 million for the year ended December 31, 2016.
-There were no comparable full cost ceiling impairments recorded during the years ended December 31, 2018 or 2017.
-For further discussion of our full cost ceiling impairment accounting policy, see Notes 2.h and 6.a to our consolidated financial statements included elsewhere in this Annual Report.
+Our net book value of evaluated oil and natural gas properties exceeded the full cost ceiling as of September 30, 2019 and December 31, 2019 and, as a result, we recorded a full cost ceiling impairment of \$620.6 million for the year ended December 31, 2019.
+There were no full cost ceiling impairments for the year ended December 31, 2018.
+With the continuing volatility in commodity prices, we may incur additional write-downs on our oil and natural gas properties.
+For further discussion of our full cost ceiling impairment calculation, see Note 6.a to our consolidated financial statements included elsewhere in this Annual Report and "-Pricing and reserves."

-During the year ended December 31, 2016, we reduced materials and supplies inventory by \$1.0 million in order to reflect the balance at lower of cost or NRV.
-There were no comparable inventory impairments during the years ended December 31, 2018 and 2017.
-For further discussion of long-lived assets and inventory impairment accounting policies, see Notes 10.b and 2.i to our consolidated financial statements included elsewhere in this Annual Report.
+During the year ended December 31, 2019, we reduced materials and supplies inventory by \$0.3 million in order to reflect the balance at lower of cost or NRV.
+There were no comparable inventory impairments during the year ended December 31, 2018.
+For further discussion of long-lived assets and inventory impairment accounting policies, see Notes 2.j and 10.b to our consolidated financial statements included elsewhere in this Annual Report.

+Non-operating income (expense)

-Non-operating income (expense).
-The following table presents the components of non-operating income (expense):
+The following table presents the components of non-operating income (expense), net for the periods presented: